TCFVentures/ip-blacklist-monitor/README.md

 # 📄 License

-This project is licensed under
+This project is licensed under the
-**Creative Commons Attribution 4.0 International (CC-BY-4.0)**.
+**GNU General Public License v3.0 (GPLv3)**.
-You are free to use, modify, and share it — just give appropriate credit.
+You are free to use, modify, and share it — just give appropriate credit and share your modifications.

 [View Full License](https://github.com/TCFVentures/status-zero/blob/main/LICENSE)